BHCC-Computer-Science/CSC-237-SUMMER/class-01/README.md

 -   `Ali.cpp`: Contains utility functions for calculating and displaying sales data
 -   `FirstApp.cpp`: Main application file that calls functions from Ali.cpp
--   `build_run.sh`: Shell script to compile and run the program

 ### Prerequisites